Plan2Thrive

 Goal setting and personalised planning

-person understand their rights and make informed choices.
+Help individuals understand your rights and make informed choices.

 Mentoring and goal progression